 Graduation Fees - These include costs of caps, gowns and diplomas, and are payable during the semester before graduation.
-Cost is dependent upon current prices.
+They are dependent upon current prices.

 Testing Fee - Full-time students are required to take the American College Test before they apply for enrollment.
 If a student fails to take the test on one of the nationally scheduled testing dates, he or she may take the residual test as scheduled by the campus.
-(Students 21 years of age or older are exempt unless enrolling in health occupations program.
-Additional testing fees may be assessed for tests required in specialized programs.)